Skip to main contentSkip to article

 For elementary, the feeders depend on the specific sub-area: Brentwood Park Elementary (1455 Delta Avenue) for the residential west-of-Willingdon pocket; Westridge Elementary (with French Immersion) for parts of the eastern band; Aubrey Elementary (1850 Aubrey Street) on the Hastings corridor; and Capitol Hill Elementary (361 N Holdom Avenue) for Capitol Hill addresses above Hastings.
 The elementary catchment is meaningfully more granular than the secondary catchment in Brentwood — pull the live SD 41 map for the specific address.

-The Millennium Line — three stations along the Lougheed corridor
+The Millennium Line — three stations along Lougheed

 Travel time from Brentwood Town Centre Station to Commercial-Broadway (the Millennium / Expo Line interchange) is approximately 12 minutes.
 Total door-to-door from a Brentwood address with a short walk to station to downtown stations (Stadium-Chinatown, Granville, Burrard, Waterfront) is typically 25–35 minutes during peak — meaningfully faster than most Burnaby town centres outside of Metrotown, and competitive with east-side Vancouver neighbourhoods that are nominally closer to downtown by car.